Overview

 gibil create gibil run / gibil ssh gibil destroy

-Fresh VM in ~30s Full root access Server deleted
+Fresh box in ~30s Full root access Server deleted

 Repo cloned Docker ready Keys cleaned up

-Deps installed Own IP address No trace leftThe server auto-destroys after the TTL you set.
-Forget to clean up?
-The fire goes out on its own.
+Deps installed Own IP address No trace leftThe box auto-destroys after the TTL you set.
+Need it longer? gibil extend.
+Need it gone now? gibil destroy.
+The TTL is your lever.

 Next steps

-- Quick Start — forge your first server in 5 minutes
+- Quick Start — forge your first box in 5 minutes

 - How It Works — understand the lifecycle